jamesplease/redux-resource/docs/guides/state-structure.md

 ### Labels

 The last piece of the state is called labels.
-Labels are a feature of resourceful-redux to help you keep your requests and resources more organized.
+Labels are a feature of Resourceful Redux to help you keep your requests and resources more organized.

-Any time that you perform a request, you can assign it a label. resourceful-redux keeps track of two pieces of information about labeled
+Any time that you perform a request, you can assign it a label.
+Resourceful Redux keeps track of two pieces of information about labeled
 requests:

 1. which resources were associated with the request